fsyntax/bet-royale/README.md

 # BetRoyale

 Bet Royale is an open source project where we build a website for betting your ROY.
 You can create your own bets that are about anything and set parameters for them.
-We are currently looking for frontend/backend developers right now so if you are interested in this project, we can have a chat in the #bet-royale channel on Discord.
+We are currently looking for contributers right now so if you are interested in this project, we can have a chat in the #bet-royale channel on Discord.

 # A Guide To Using Bet Royale